vaibhav18matere/books/README.md

 frustration are taxes placed on even the happiest of relationships.
 Theft is a tax on abundance and having things that other people want.
 Stress and problems are tariffs that come attached to success.
 And on and on and on.

+### 16th APRIL => OBSERVE CAUSE AND EFFECT
+- Cognitive Behavioural Therapy helps patients identify destructive patterns in their thoughts and behavior so they can, over time, direct and influence them in a more positive direction.
+- Become an observer of your own thoughts and the actions those thoughts provoke.
+- Where do they come from?
+What biases do they contain?
+Are they constructive or destructive?
+Do they cause you to make mistakes or engage in behavior you later regret?
+- Look for patterns; find where cause meets effect